 Attracting and retaining female leaders across global sectors remains a key component of our recruitment strategy, and we’ve partnered with leading female-focus platforms such as Fairygodboss in order to advance these efforts.

 In addition, we continued to build upon our partnerships with external organizations focused on developing diverse undergraduate and graduate students, such as Management Leadership for Tomorrow, The Consortium for Graduate Study in Management, National Sales Network, National Association of Black Accountants (NABA), the Society of Women Engineers, and The National Black MBA Association.

 PepsiCo is on a transformational journey to be the global leader in convenient food and beverages and talent acquisition is a key enabler in making this possible.
 Since then, major world events have redefined the relationship between people and their work.

-PepsiCo will continue to position ourselves as a top destination for skilled and specialized talent; an employer of choice for early career entry points; a consistent, equitable experience for all candidates; increasing global female representation; and delivering on Black and Latinx talent commitments in the U.S.
+In order to progress our Positive Value Chain ambition, we will continue to position ourselves as a top destination for skilled and specialized talent; an employer of choice for early career entry points; and a consistent, equitable experience for all candidates.
+We will continue to work toward increasing global female representation; and delivering on Black and Latinx talent commitments in the U.S.

 Talent Acquisition will leverage technology to provide candidates with a consumer-grade digital experience; renew emphasis on building talent pipeline strategies based on ever-changing market insights and talent dynamics; and prioritize evolving a differentiated employee value proposition to help increase brand strength, diversity, and critical skill sets.